 The AWS root account is the account that is created when signing up with Amazon Web Services.
 We strongly recommend that you do not use the root user for your everyday tasks, or even the administrative ones.
 Using Amazon CloudWatch alarms to detect AWS Root Account usage will help you monitor AWS (root) account activities that may lead to unauthorised access or other security breaches.

 Note 1: For this rule Cloud Conformity assumes that the CloudTrail service is already enabled to stream event log data to CloudWatch within your AWS account, otherwise see this rule to enable AWS Cloudtrail – CloudWatch integration.

 Note 2: You have also the option to implement this conformity rule with AWS CloudFormation.
-Download the required CloudFormation template from this URL and follow the AWS instructions available here
+Follow the AWS instructions available here

 To determine if there are any CloudWatch alarms set up to monitor AWS Root Account usage within your AWS account, perform the following:

 Step 1: Create a Simple Notification Service (SNS) topic and the necessary subscription to send email notifications whenever the appropriate Amazon CloudWatch alarm is triggered.

 Step 2: Create the necessary metric filter and the CloudWatch alarm that will fire and send email notifications whenever an AWS Root Account is used